Update March 2020

 Other than not being able to develop one to fit the RX12u, I can’t think to why Robomow wouldn’t fit this model with one.

-I’d imagine this will be quite a turn off for most people and is definitely something they’ll need to work on going into 2018.
+I’d imagine this will be quite a turn off for most people and is definitely something they’ll need to work on going into 2020 (New Robomow RX 50u Connect model will be released in the UK late March 2020 – it has all the new features, including the latest Lithium-ion battery).

 The Floating Deck feature allows the blade to move up and down with the slope of the ground.
-Meaning the RX12u can stay leveled with you garden, reaching every inch of grass
+Meaning the RX12u can stay level with your garden, reaching every inch of grass.

 So whenever the mower comes across any bumps or holes while on route, it will be able to cut it just as evenly as flat land.